yiqin/Kimono-iOS-SDK/README.md

 ```

 ### List All APIs
-Get a list of all APIs for the specified user.
+Gets a list of all APIs for the specified user.
 ```Objective-C
 [operation listAllAPIsCompletionBlockWithSuccess:^(KimonoQuery *kimonoQuery) {
     NSLog(@"Success - List All API");